Service Tree moving a service

 Post Deployment

-Once the experience was released to all users, we were able to gather positive indicators that the engagement model was a success and the new experience was working as intended.
+Once the experience was released to all users, we were able to gather positive indicators that the new UX engagement model was a success and the new experience was working as intended.

 Processes improvements

-• Developed a successful, high-speed UX engagement model/framework that was subsequently standardized and replicated across all following feature development cycles.
+Developed a successful, fast paced UX engagement model that was standardized and replicated across future feature development cycles.

 UX Maturity